What is a Fixed-Term Contract?

 - to provide extra resource during particularly busy periods

 - to deliver a specific task or project

-to cover long-term absence such as maternity leave, long-term sickness or secondments
+- to cover long-term absence such as maternity leave, long-term sickness or secondments

 - when a role has a defined period of funding

 - to deliver specific services where client needs change regularly

 What Rights Do Employees On Fixed Term Contracts Have?

 Fixed-term employees must receive the same treatment and terms as permanent staff doing the same or a similar job.

-Employees on fixed-term contracts have full employee status
+- Employees on fixed-term contracts have full employee status

 - The employment contract must state when the contract is due to end and why it is for a fixed term

 - A fixed-term contract should also state any circumstances where the contract may end early.
 For instance, if absence cover is no longer required, or there is an unexpected loss of funding for a role

-Terms can be pro-rata where applicable
+- Terms can be pro-rata where applicable

 - Fixed-term employees working continually for the same employer for two years or more will have the same redundancy rights as a permanent employee

 - Fixed-term contracts can be used for a period of up to 4 years’.
 After this, employees are entitled to a permanent contract, unless the employer can show why a fixed-term contract should continue

 - Normal employment procedures should be followed, including any disciplinary, capability and grievance processes

-A fair termination process must be followed if a contract needs to end early
+- A fair termination process must be followed if a contract needs to end early

 Ending or Extending the Contract

 Employers do not have to give notice that a contract is due to end on a pre-agreed date.
 However, it is good practice to confirm details with the employee ahead of the end date.

 There may be occasions when a contract needs to end early.
+For instance:

-when project funding is unexpectedly pulled
+- when project funding is unexpectedly pulled

 - if the substantive postholder returns to work earlier than expected, for instance from maternity leave

 If a contract ends early, give as much notice as possible to the employee.
 It’s worth noting that employers’ may be legally obligated to pay the individual for the full contract term.
 This will depend on the contract terms and why the contract is ending early.